 There are attempted logins from other locations

 Attempted logins from other cities or countries can indicate that a spammer has found your email address and tried to access your account.
-Since the attempt failed, this means that they had an old or incorrect password.
+Since the attempt failed, this means that they used an old or incorrect password.

-If you're concerned about how a spammer found your email address, please note that it's common for spammers obtain lists of email addresses and passwords through data breaches at services such as online stores, concert ticket vendors, and so on.
-Other sites often don’t have the same high security measures as Fastmail, which makes those sites much easier for criminals to break in to.
+If you're concerned about how a spammer found your email address, please note that it's common for spammers to obtain lists of email addresses and passwords through data breaches at services such as online stores, concert ticket vendors, and so on.
+Other sites often don’t have the same high security measures as Fastmail, which makes those sites much easier for criminals to break into.
 If a service you've used in the past (outside of Fastmail) has been breached or compromised in some way, it's possible for your email and password combination for that service to get dumped in a list somewhere on the internet.
 (This is why it's so important to have a different password for each service you use.)

 Haveibeenpwned is a tool that will tell you if an email address has been compromised in a data breach or placed on a spamming list.
 Enter your commonly used email addresses and the tool will return a list of any breaches or spam lists the email address appears in.

 If you're using a Fastmail domain, it's also possible that someone with a similar username could have mistyped their address while logging in.

 There are attempted logins at times where I was not using my account.
 Was someone using my device?